 How to Use Dry Shampoo

 Whether you are using dry shampoo powder or aerosol spray, the application methods are similar.
 Here are 7 Tips for using dry shampoo:

 - Follow the specific instructions on the dry shampoo product packaging.

 - Part your hair into several sections to make sure you apply the dry shampoo evenly.

 - Apply it to your roots, paying particular attention to the regions that tend to be oilier.

 - Sprinkle or spray the dry shampoo and use a makeup brush to distribute it evenly.
 Avoid using your fingertips because they also produce oil and make your hair appear greasy.
 If you do use your fingers, make sure they’re clean!

 - Remember, less is more.
 You don’t want it to look like a piece of chalk fell on top of your head!
 Let the dry shampoo sit for about 45 seconds before working it into your hair.

 - For extra volume, comb the roots in the opposite direction when applying the dry shampoo.
 This technique helps maintain hold and averts the need for hairspray.

-- Don’t use other styling products such as hair gel or mousse when you use dry shampoo.
+- Don’t use other styling products such as hair gel or mousse when using dry shampoo.
 Remember, you want to avoid product buildup to reduce the risk of hair loss.